learn-co-curriculum/html-css-cli-basics/README.md

 ### Opening

 To open a file in its default program we use the "open" command followed by the "filename". so if we wanted to open our index file in the browser we would type: `open index.html`.

+But note that with the Learn IDE, "open" will not work and instead you need to use "atom" followed by the "filename".
+In this case, type `atom index.html`

-The open command accepts as its argument the relative path to the file you wish to open.
+The open (atom) command accepts as its argument the relative path to the file you wish to open.
 Based on the file extension being ".html" the computer knew to open this particular file in a web browser.
 If the file extension had been something else like ".txt" it would have opened in a text editor instead.

-This `index.html` file is currently empty (there is no code yet) so it displays a blank window in the browser.
-Go ahead and close this browser window and go back into the terminal in the Learn IDE.
+This `index.html` file is currently empty (there is no code yet) so it displays a blank window in the IDE.
+Go ahead and close this window and go back into the terminal in the Learn IDE.

 ### Removing